 Early on, you should try to solve the problem by talking it through with your landlord directly.
 But before you do that, contact Tenancy Services to find out exactly what your legal rights and obligations are.
 You can phone their free advice line – 0800 TENANCY (0800 83 62 62).

 If talking to your landlord doesn’t solve the problem, you can take it to mediation through Tenancy Services.
 There’ll be a meeting where a mediator will help you and your landlord try to agree on a solution.

-If mediation doesn’t work, you can take the dispute to the Tenancy Tribunal – basically a specialist tenancy court – for it to decide the outcome.
+If mediation doesn’t work, Tenancy Services can give notice to your landlord to solve the problem, according to the rules under your tenancy agreement or the Act.
+If Tenancy Services can’t help, you can take the dispute to the Tenancy Tribunal – basically a specialist tenancy court – for it to decide the outcome.